quailyquaily/quaily-docs/docs/writer/channel-settings.md

 # Channel Settings

-Quail supports to deliver posts to different channels.
+Quaily supports to deliver posts to different channels.
 This document will guide you through the process of setting up channels.

-At present, Quail supports the following channels: Email, Telegram, Discord, LINE and X. We will add more channels in the future.
+At present, Quaily supports the following channels: Email, Telegram, Discord, LINE and X. We will add more channels in the future.

 ## Email Settings